openmultiplayer/web/frontend/docs/scripting/functions/NPC_CloseNode.md

 - Closing a node prevents new NPCs from using it
 - NPCs currently using the node will continue until they finish
 - Closed nodes cannot be played until reopened with `NPC_OpenNode`
-- Use this to manage node availability dynamically

 ## Related Functions